WordPressUtilities/wpubaseplugin/README.md

 * You can create admin pages.
 * You can create paginated tables in admin pages.
+* You can create a hook triggered by a cron.
+* You can set admin notices.
+* You can add settings.
 * ... and more !